27 Customer Service Statistics for 2025 | SlickText Infographic

 11. The top ten consumer-ranked elements of a great online experience include

-1. 82%: Gettig my issue resolved quickly
+1. 82%: Getting my issue resolved quickly

 2. 56%: Getting my issue resolved in a single interaction